Chapter 9. Working with Files

 Understanding File Permissions

 To read or write a file with any of the functions you’ll learn about in this chapter, the PHP engine must have permission from the operating system to do so.
 Every program that runs on a computer, including the PHP engine, runs with the privileges of a particular user account.
 Most of the user accounts correspond to people.
-When you log in to your computer and start up your word processor, ...
+When you log in to your computer and start up your word processor, that word ...

 Get Learning PHP now with the O’Reilly learning platform.